barthac/hugosite_backend/content/Research/_index.md

 Another cause for confusion is the strong anisotropy of the diffusion, with water diffusing ~ 1.5 orders of magnitude faster along <b><u>a</u></b> than <b><u>b</u></b> or <b><u>c</u></b>.

 We perform dehydration experiments on olivine phenocrysts from the same eruptions that we are studying for decompression rates.
 We use a furnace with oxygen fugacity controlled by CO-CO2 gas mixing.
 Measuring the resulting diffusion profiles along all crystallographic directions using FTIR allows us to resolve which defects are hosting the diffusion.
+You can read about this work [here](/files/Barth2023.pdf)

 [comment]: <> (This is a comment, it will not be included style="width:40%;)
 [//]: <> (This is also a comment.)